ydahal1/ydahal1/jokes.md

-What is bread's favorite number?
-Leaven.
+What do you call your friend who stands in a hole?
+Phil.

 [
-Tue Jun  3 00:29:21 UTC 2025
+Wed Jun  4 00:29:01 UTC 2025
  ]